MicrocontrollersDev/MigratingToLatest/README.md

 _Performance_

-These are mods that are essential when playing 1.17 to offer the best experience you can have.
+These are mods that are needed for playing the latest versions of Minecraft at a reasonable FPS.
+These will also help decrease frame times, hopefully eliminating spikes or stuttering.

 | Mod | Description | Author |
 | --- | --- | --- |